viking-sudo-rm/draftnet/README.md

 Draftnet learns how to draft well by analyzing thousands of successful drafts by professional Dota players.
 These games are read from the [OpenDota](https://www.opendota.com/) API, and then used to train a neural network that makes drafting decisions.

-## How to use
+## Using the Draftnet web interface
-You can find the Draftnet web interface at http://draftnet.herokuapp.com/.
+You can find an easy-to-use web interface for Draftnet at http://draftnet.herokuapp.com/.
+The website is designed so that you can have it open in a secondary monitor or tab while you are picking a Dota 2 draft.
+Because of temporary limitations on the OpenDota API, the network currently only predicts picks and bans for Captain's Mode games.

-## Using our source-code
+## Running our source-code

 Our Python implementation of draftnet requires the [Tensorflow](https://www.tensorflow.org/) machine learning library.
 After you have installed Tensorflow and cloned our repository, you can train our feed-forward network by running